Listen to the Podcast

 Gaps have weak support and resistance

-In the course I talk about the 4 different types of gaps, there are a couple of different types of gaps.
-And really here what we’re getting is run away gaps.
-And when you’re looking at the gaps the reason why it’s important to look at the gaps and understand the gaps is because when you have a gap in price, what you want to think about on this is when a stock pulls back, it always comes down to those support and resistance level.
-Just like we talked about episode 92, support and resistance and the energy of stocks.
+In the course I talk about the four different types of gaps, there are a couple of different types of gaps.
+And here what we’re getting is run away gaps.
+And when you’re looking at the gaps the reason why it’s important to look at the gaps and understand the gaps is because when you have a gap in price, what you want to think about on this is when a stock pulls back, it always comes down to those support and resistance level just like we talked about episode 92, support and resistance and the energy of stocks.

-With a gap, what’s happening is you have weak support and resistance, there’s no buyers at that level, and there’s not a lot of sellers at that level, there’s basically no a lot of support area at that level to sustain that stock, so typically if a stock gets into this level, if it’s in this gap level, let’s say, if they get in there, it’ll typically fill the gap.
+With a gap, what’s happening is you have weak support and resistance, there are no buyers at that level, and there’s not a lot of sellers at that level, there’s basically no a lot of support area at that level to sustain that stock, so typically if a stock gets into this level, if it’s in this gap level, let’s say, if they get in there, it’ll usually fill the gap.

-And that’s what makes the stocks really sell off in a bad way, because once you get into the first level, then you can continue, and if it breaks through, it can get into the second gap, then it can break through and it can get into the third gap.
+And that’s what makes the stocks sell off in a wrong way, because once you get into the first level, then you can continue, and if it breaks through, it can get into the second gap, then it can break through, and it can get into the third gap.

 The bridge analogy

-The same thing here, when you’re looking at these gaps, you want to take and pay close attention to that, especially when things are exploding to the upside in this big way.
+The same thing here, when you’re looking at these gaps, you want to take and pay close attention to that, especially when things are exploding to the upside in this significant way.

 Fear versus greed

-If you’re the person that thinks that this is normal, when we get a normal incline like this at this angle, then you need to take a step back and evaluate and take a look at what’s going on, is the market really that healthy?
+If you’re the person that thinks that this is normal when we get a standard incline like this at this angle, then you need to take a step back and evaluate and take a look at what’s going on, is the market that healthy?

 Typically, the market all works together, so you’ll have earnings that are either blowout earnings, you have great economies, and right now for me I don’t see that, that’s why I don’t buy into it.

-Even though we’ve broken down in 3 days, but 3 days in market terms is not that big, so I want to see above these highs for a good week, two weeks, three weeks, maybe even a month would be nice, and then a pull back to retest, then that would really confirm to me higher prices
+Even though we’ve broken down in 3 days, but 3 days in market terms is not that big, so I want to see above these highs for a good week, two weeks, three weeks, maybe even a month would be beautiful, and then a pullback to retest, then that would really confirm to me higher prices

-But the safer approach is really to move into this angle, a little bit slower angle, that’s safer because you don’t have the gabs, that’s a little more sustainable, but here when we break out this high, that fast, you can look at the Bollinger bands at how they’re over extended, we’re at the upper end of that, which means we’re kind of over bought on the short term.
+But the safer approach is really to move into this angle, a little bit slower angle, that’s safer because you don’t have the gaps, that’s a little more sustainable, but here when we break out this high, that fast, you can look at the Bollinger bands at how they’re overextended, we’re at the upper end of that, which means we’re kind of overbought on the short term.

-You look at this fear and greed index as well, If you look at your Mac D and stochastic, what it’s going to tell you is the same concept, if you zoom into this and you look at the volume here, the mac D and stochastic they play off of the volume, they’ll you the same kind of concept, that the volume is declining as we continue to power higher, because there’s a divergence between the previous volume on this sell off.
+You look at this fear and greed index as well, If you look at your Mac D and stochastic, what it’s going to tell you is the same concept, if you zoom into this and you see the volume here, the mac D and stochastic they play off of the volume, they’ll you the same kind of concept, that the volume is declining as we continue to power higher, because there’s a divergence between the previous volume on this sell-off.

 For me, again, I don’t see the way that the moves are moving in the stock market correlating to the fundamentals, and those of you that have been with me for a while, you know that typically great fundamentals have great charts, and great charts have great fundamentals.
-Right now I’m not seeing that.
+Right now I do not see that.

 You can lose months of gains in a few days

-Until that point, until all of these are working together, I’m a little bit more concerned and that is because I’ve seen some nasty pull backs over the years where these bars and you’ve seen it with the Brexit bars, those bars, they can come in very quickly on the sell side and take out a month of gain in one day, two months, three months, five months of gains in one to two days, and that can be really terrifying on the bearish side, more so then on the buying side.
+Until that point, until all of these are working together, I’m a little bit more concerned, and that is because I’ve seen some nasty pullbacks over the years where these bars and you’ve seen it with the Brexit bars, those bars, they can come in very quickly on the sell side and take out a month of gain in one day, two months, three months, five months of gains in one to two days, and that can be really terrifying on the bearish side, more so than on the buying side.